oferei/json-gate/README.md

 The default is an empty object.

-Note: properties are considered unordered, the order of the instance properties may be in any order.
+Note: Properties are considered unordered, the order of the instance properties may be in any order.

 ### patternProperties